John Menard Jr.

+As per Forbes list of The Richest People In The World, dated 8 MARCH 2024, John Menard Jr. ranked #79 with a net worth of $25.2 Billion.

 Life and education

-The oldest of eight siblings in a Catholic family with German, French-Canadian, and Norwegian roots, Menard attended Eau Claire Regis High School.
+The oldest of eight siblings in a Catholic family with German, French-Canadian, and Norwegian roots, His father, John Menard Sr., was a university professor while his mother, Rosemary, was a grade school teacher.
+Menard attended Eau Claire Regis High School.
 He graduated from the University of Wisconsin–Eau Claire with a degree in business and a minor in psychology.
+After graduating, he passed up working for IBM to continue his own small farm construction business.

 Menard began his career constructing pole buildings with friends from college.
 He made his home in Eau Claire, Wisconsin.
 Menard has six children, and married his third wife, Faiha Obaid, in 2008.

 In 1997, Menard was caught using his own pickup truck to haul plastic bags filled with chromium and arsenic-laden wood ash to his home for disposal with his household trash.
 Menard pleaded no contest to felony and misdemeanor charges involving records violations, unlawful transportation, and improper disposal of hazardous waste.
 Menard and his company were fined $1.7 million for 21 violations.

 In 2013 the IRS ordered Menard to pay $6 million in back taxes after he allegedly mischaracterized $20 million as salary, not dividends, deducting it as a business expense.
 In a separate case, the Wisconsin Supreme Court forced Menard to pay $1.6 million to a former legal counsel to compensate for gender discrimination and gross underpayment.
+In 2002, Menard paid more than $216 million tax for his $559 million income.

 In April 2020, Menard was among several businessmen named to the economic advisory group established by President Donald Trump.

 Menards

 Menard opened his first hardware store in 1964.
-As of 2022, his company owned 335 Menards stores.
+As of 2021, his company owned 335 Menards stores and 12 distribution centers.
 As of 2005, Menards grossed an estimated $5.5 billion in sales.
 Menard had a net worth of $8.6 billion in 2013, according to the Forbes 400, and is the richest person in Wisconsin.

 In 2013, Menard ousted a former investment partner, Stephen Hilbert, a 20% shareholder in MH Equity, for mismanaging assets and resources.

 Menard has a pronounced hostility towards organized labor.
 He imposed an absolute ban on hiring anyone who had ever belonged to a union.
-One employee described having to fire two promising management prospects because they had worked in high school as baggers for a unionized supermarket.
 Managers at Menards are subject to 60% pay cuts if their store becomes unionized.
 Managers also have to agree to pay fines of $100 per minute for infractions such as opening late and to submit any disputes to arbitration rather than legal courts.